Lukeli0425/Fire-Detection/README.md

 python train.py
 ```

-The trained models will be saved under the 'models' folder.
+The trained models will be saved under the `models` folder.

 ## Test the Models